simonhw/gardening-services/README.md

 #### Storing Static files and images.
 **Part I**
-1. Log in or sign up to [Amazon Web Services](https://aws.amazon.com/).
+1. Login or sign up to [Amazon Web Services](https://aws.amazon.com/).
 2. Go to the **S3** service and create a new bucket.
 3. Enter a bucket name and region and enable ACLS.
 Tick "Bucket owner preferred" under **Object Ownership**.
 4. Click **Create Bucket**.